Rindbee/godot-docs-l10n/classes/fr/class_renderingdevice.rst

 :ref:`DataFormat<enum_RenderingDevice_DataFormat>` **DATA_FORMAT_ETC2_R8G8B8A8_SRGB_BLOCK** = ``151``

-VRAM-compressed unsigned red/green/blue/alpha channel data format with normalized value and non-linear sRGB encoding.
+VRAM-compressed unsigned red/green/blue/alpha channel data format with normalized value and nonlinear sRGB encoding.
 Values are in the ``[0.0, 1.0]`` range.
 Red/green/blue use 8 bits of precision each, with alpha using 8 bits of precision.
 Using ETC2 texture compression.

 .. _class_RenderingDevice_constant_DATA_FORMAT_EAC_R11_UNORM_BLOCK: